stitchdata/docs/_database-integrations/mysql/vanilla/mysql-v1.md

 # -------------------------- #
 #    Version information     #
 # -------------------------- #
-version-information-first-line: "**This integration has a newer version.**"
+version-information-first-line: "**This integration has a newer version**"
 version-information-copy: |
   {% assign latest-version = site.data.taps.versions.mysql.latest-version %}
   Existing integrations using {{ integration.display_name }} (v{{ integration.this-version }}) are still supported, but new integrations will use the latest version.
 For more information, refer to the [{{ integration.display_name }} (v{{ latest-version  }}) documentation]({{ latest-version-doc.url | prepend: site.baseurl }}).